sbegaudeau/eef/_specifications/widgets.md

 description: Widgets DSL
 ---

-We need to be able to define a toolkit which will be used to create the user interface manipulated by the end users.
+We need to be able to define the widgets which will be used to create the user interface manipulated by the end users.

 ##### User Stories